Impact

 We work with health and care professionals, local authorities, universities, charities and support services to create community programmes focused on improving wellbeing, targeting areas of need in our region.

-The Platinum programme for over 55s, focuses on working with partners to provide a variety of opportunities and resources for older people to engage with art and history, especially people who are socially isolated or living with Dementia.
+Our programmes for older people focus on working with partners to provide a variety of opportunities and resources for older people to engage with art and history, especially people who are socially isolated or living with Dementia.

 We hold regular Slow Museums sessions at our venues, providing a welcoming environment for anyone with a disability or who needs more time to visit museums and galleries.